 - Amendment 11 - This amendment would remove the proposal to allow secondary legislation to be treated as primary for the purposes of the Human Rights Act 1998.

 I have not signed the amendment regarding a referendum at the end of the process.
 That is outside of the scope of this Bill.
-This aim of this Bill is to bring all EU law into UK law, and so our amendments are focussed on that.
+The aim of this Bill is to bring all EU law into UK law, and so our amendments are focussed on that.

 I understand there are calls the United Kingdom to pursue membership of the Single Market through the European Free Trade Agreement (the so-called ‘Norway option’).
 While this Bill is not the right time or place to insist on Single Market membership, it is an option I am carefully researching and evaluating.
 This is an issue I am sure will be debated in greater depth as the negotiations proceed.

 Finally, please see below my statement on the Bill from 7th September, and further amendments I have signed.

 I have signed 10 further amendments to the Bill.

 - NC55 - This amendment would qualify the powers conferred to alter law by statutory instrument after exit day.

 - NC71 - This new clause would require a Minister to report before exit day on the Government’s progress in negotiating mutual market access for financial and professional services